RE/MAX We Sell Paradise > Blog of Local Area > Beaches > Beware the Rip Currents!

 Beware the Rip Currents!

-• During Costa Rica’s Holy Week of 2024, 327 people were rescued from the surf, of whom 206 were hospitalized.
+• During Costa Rica’s Holy Week of 2024, it was reported that 327 people were rescued from the surf, of whom 206 were hospitalized.
 Sadly, 34 people drowned.

 • It is thought that between 150 – 200 people drown in Costa Rica every year.